harvesthill/reddit-wiki-archive/steroids/trestolone.md

 Participants either received two implant pellets each containing 135mg of MENT acetate calculated to release 400mcg daily, or three 600mg Testosterone pellets, with one given every 12 weeks.
 Both groups received 68mg of Etonogestrel.
 Both groups experienced significant reduction in sperm production, with 80% of both groups going from an average of 55 x 10^6 mL to just 1 x 10^6 mL after 12 weeks of supplementation.^(8)

-Recovery from MENT was *much more rapid* than from testosterone.
+Recovery from MENT was *much more rapid* than from Testosterone.
 The recovery period was 16 weeks for the MENT group, in which *semen concentration increased* to over 20 x 10^6 mL—whereas the Testosterone group *still had azoospermia* until after 28 weeks.^(8)

 ## Administration Guidelines

 Weekly dosage is low.
 In clinical studies, the injectable pellets used released between 400-700 micrograms per day as replacement for natural Testosterone production values that fall between 4-7 milligrams per day—as MENT is ten times more myotropic than Testosterone.
 Contraceptive studies found that implants timed to release 400, 800 and 1600 mcg per day were both well-tolerated and consistent in ensuring that patients were azoospermic below fertility threshold values.

+Anywhere from 400mcg on up to 1-2mg is an equivalent translation to TRT, though due to the complete lack of sides and nominal impact on bloodwork, many opt to follow an “enhanced” cruise protocol of 5-10mg/day.

-Many cruise on MENT solo, or paired with Test, at 400-700mcg/day, and for weightlifting purposes it's possible to get good results on MENT solo at doses as little as 5-10mg/day.
-Higher-end doses range from 10-25 (70-175/wk), 25-50 (175-350/wk), on up to 100 mg/day (700/wk).
-In sensitive individuals, sides such as high blood pressure, gynecomastia, or night sweats may manifest at the higher end of the dosage range, making it imperative to titrate up from cruise.
+MENT can be taken *solo* or paired with Test.
+For weightlifting purposes it's possible to get good results at doses as little as 5-10mg/day.
+Increasing blast doses range from 10-25mg (70-175/wk), 25-50mg (175-350/wk), on up to 100mg per day (700/wk).
 There's no need to rush into taking higher doses.
 It's far more prudent to ease into it and take the minimum dose required.

+Harm reduction would dictate administering the minimum required and titrating dose upwards.
+In sensitive individuals, sides such as high blood pressure, gynecomastia, or night sweats may manifest at the higher end of the dosage range, making it imperative to titrate up from cruise.
-MENT is a relatively new and untested compound.
-Harm reduction would dictate administering the minimum required and titrating dosage upwards.
-As MENT is designed as a prostate-safe replacement for Testosterone in TRT/HRT, in theory you never have to come off it—you can just drop back down to a cruise of ~400-700 mcg/day.

-The compound is extremely well-tolerated, and the complete absence of sides at the optimal dosing range, coupled with its counterintuitive and powerful efficacy, makes Trestolone a remarkable and unique addition to today's available range of anabolic compounds.
+As MENT is designed as a prostate-safe replacement for Testosterone in TRT, following blast one can drop back down to a cruise dose.
+Trestolone is extremely well-tolerated, and the complete absence of sides at the therapeutic dosing range coupled with its impressive anabolic response makes Trestolone a remarkable and unique addition to today's available range of anabolic compounds.

 ### MENT Example Cycle